binyang424/PolyTex/doc/source/test/Tow_Class.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 40-43

-Utilization of the PolyKriging Tow class
+Utilization of the polytex Tow class
 Create a Tow instance
 ----------------------